By: David Weiss

 Method 2– Assume the Mets would have scored more runs in each deGrom start that the team lost.
 How many more wins would the Mets have had on the season?
 The chart below assume the Mets would have scored the same number of ‘additional runs’ in each start and allows for ties after 9 innings.

 This shows that had the Mets scored just two runs on average in the starts deGrom lost, they’d have at least been over .500 on the season.
 Three runs more and they would be on the verge of clinching the division.

 As Mets fans, we should be used to this.
 The team has a way of torturing the fans.
 Jacob deGrom should win the Cy Young award as he decimated opponents this season.
-The sad part is to think that the Mets had one of the greatest seasons ever from an elite pitcher in recent history and kept losing when he pitched.
+The sad part is that the Mets had one of the greatest seasons ever from an elite pitcher in recent history, and kept losing when he pitched.
 The fact is that had they won more of deGrom’s games, they could have competed for a playoff spot.

 (David Weiss is a lifelong Mets fan.
 He has lived in Israel since 2008 and runs the Facebook page Jewish Mets Fans.)